AlexandruTabacaru/ns-3-dev-git-rp/experiments/initial/l4s-wifi-documentation.md

 last TCP flow has completed.
 This stopping time can be overridden at the command line by passing the 'duration' argument.

+The above Prague and Cubic flows are sent on one AP to one STA; if there are multiple TCP flows, then they will share the same access category (AC) and DCF instance.
+If more contention in the network is desired than two DCF instances (the single AC in the downlink and a single AC in the uplink for TCP ACK transmisssions), additional STAs can be enabled to send a saturating load of UDP datagrams.
+The **numBackgroundUdp** parameter configures the number of additional UDP senders.

 ###2.3 Output files

 The program output consists of many time-series data files, and PCAP traces for dumps a lot of output: